broadinstitute/cromwell/docs/tutorials/Containers.md

 Best Practise WDL and CWL define containers for their tasks to run in, to ensure reproducibility and portability - that running the same task on a different system will run the exact same software.

-Docker images are the most common container format, but is is not advisable for certain systems to run Docker itself, and for this reason Cromwell supports a number of alternatives
+Docker images are the most common container format, but it is not advisable for certain systems to run Docker itself, and for this reason Cromwell supports a number of alternatives

 ### Prerequisites
 This tutorial page relies on completing the previous tutorials: